mcl0222/Masking-AngularForward-MNIST/README.md

 - Python 3.11 or higher
 - Libraries: NumPy, SciPy, PyTorch, Pillow (PIL), Torch
-- Dataset: Mnist(binary version is used in this project, please see test_label_binary and train_label_binary)
+- Dataset: Mnist(binary version is used in this project, please see test_label_binary and train_label_binary in train-test-label-binary.zip file, please unzip two folder to the current directory)

 ## Run it
 - Open cmd, navigate to the script's directory, and then: